AirtightSecurity/How-to-get-a-Entry-Level-Cybersecurity-Job/README.md

 # How to get a Entry Level Cybersecurity Job

-This repository us the store of all the main points I have come across on LinkedIn, podcasts and YouTube related to finding an entry level cyber security job.
+This repository is the store of all the main points and suggestions I have come across on LinkedIn, podcasts and YouTube related to finding an entry level cybersecurity job.

 ## Subjects: